 For you to fire using these pellets, you must make sure they are of the right size and weight.
 If they fall short of size or weight, don’t even think about firing these pellets from your rifle.

 These pellets have high penetration power making them ideal for hard target shooting.

-PBA pellets are most notable for wringing out a rifle maximum FPS potential; they do it well by adding 200-300 or more FPS to your 1000FPS rifle.
+More so, they are among the best pellets for accuracy.
+PBA pellets are most notable for wringing out a rifle’s maximum FPS potential; they do it well by adding 200-300 or more FPS to your 1000FPS rifle.

-However, if your gun is already powerful look for a heavier pellet than the lighter one.
+However, if your gun is already powerful, look for a heavier pellet than the lighter one.

-What Air Rifle pellets used for?
+What are air rifle pellets used for?

 Air rifle pellets are used for three activities namely, competition shooting, plinking, and hunting.